Edward German: Later years

 In the wake of the failure of Fallen Fairies and his unhappy experience with it, German effectively ended his career as a composer of new works, only returning to composition on a few rare occasions.
 In 1911 he became the first composer to write music for a British film; he was commissioned for 50 guineas to write 16 bars of music for the coronation scene in the film Henry VIII.
 The same year, he composed his march and hymn for the coronation of King George V.

 Among the few works of his later years was the Theme and Six Diversions in 1919, and his final major work, the Othello-inspired tone poem The Willow Song in 1922.
 After that, German all but ceased composing.
 Correspondence shows that he felt uncomfortable with the changing musical styles, such as jazz and modernist classical music.
 Like Sullivan before him, he regretted that his popularity stemmed mostly from his comic operas.
 However, German was a perfectionist and continually revised his works and produced new arrangements for publication.
 He also recorded some of them and encouraged their production and broadcast on the radio.

-German lived, from 1886, in Hall Road, Maida Vale, near Lord's Cricket Ground, London, where he was an avid enthusiast of that game.
+German lived, from 1886, in Hall Road, Maida Vale, near Lord's Cricket Ground, London, where he was an enthusiast of that game.
 He lived a quiet life, enjoying walking, cycling and fishing, though he often attended the theatre.
 He developed a strong friendship with Sir Edward Elgar.
 German was injured in a road accident during World War I, but continued to be a highly sought-after conductor, accepting many conducting engagements, until he suffered an eye condition that left him blind in his right eye in 1928.
 He was the first British conductor invited by Dan Godfrey to conduct his own music at Bournemouth.
 Beginning in 1916, he was also one of the first composers to conduct his own music for recording, producing full renderings of Merrie England and Theme and Six Diversions.

 German was knighted in 1928, when the respect in which he was held by fellow musicians was shown by the number of eminent musicians who attended the celebratory dinner, including Elgar, Sir Alexander Mackenzie, Sir Hugh Allen, Sir Landon Ronald, and Lord Berners.
 In 1934 German received the Royal Philharmonic Society's highest honour, its gold medal, presented by Sir Thomas Beecham at an RPS concert.
 He was elected an Honorary Freeman of the Worshipful Company of Musicians in 1936, and he was a leader of the Performing Rights Society, which fought for composers' rights to fair compensation for the performances of their works.

 German died of prostate cancer at his Maida Vale home, aged 74.
 He was cremated at Golders Green, and his ashes are interred in the Whitchurch cemetery.
 He left an estate valued at £56,191.